-- a few slices of fresh ginger
+- 4 slices fresh ginger approx

-- a few sprigs of mint plus Vietnamese mint, if available
+- a few sprigs of mint plus Vietnamese mint if available

-- slices of red chili (optional)
+- 4 slices red chili approx, optional

 - Prepare spice paste ingredients - deseed and roughly chop the chilis, peel and dice the shallots, remove outer layer of lemongrass and finely chop, peel the garlic, turmeric, and ginger and roughly chop.
 Place all in a blender along with the shrimp paste and blend until smooth.